General manager of Tropicana one of three women running casinos in Atlantic City

 Reflecting back on her journey as a Black woman in gaming, there's a particular instance that has stuck with Grace.

-"When I first started when I was down at Bally's and I was an entry-level manager, and there was an EVS attendant that could have been my grandmother.
+"When I first started when I was down at Bally's and I was an entry-level manager, and there was an (environmental services) attendant that could have been my grandmother.
 And she stopped me and said, 'I am so proud of you,'" Grace said, recalling the incident.
-"This amazing lady didn't know my name, she didn't know what I did for a living, but all she saw that there was someone who looked like her — I was wearing a suit and that meant something for her ..."
+"This amazing lady didn't know my name, she didn't know what I did for a living, but all she saw that there was someone who looked like her — I was wearing a suit and that meant something for her."

 For women who are hesitant to enter a male-dominated industry such as gaming, Grace has three words of advice: Just do it.